wuestkamp/VichUploaderBundleTest756/README.md

 ------------
 1. on /task/1/edit enter a name with just one letter
 2. tick both or one delete box of the uploaded images
-3. click submit, you see that even with validation errors the files have been removed
+3. click submit, you see that even with validation errors the files (on filesystem!) have been removed

 see fix:
 ------------